Select your language

 3. How much are the Singapore nominee director fees?

-Nominee director fees in Singapore typically range from as low as SGD 1000 to SGD 5,000 annually or higher.
-Extra costs may arise for certain services.
+Nominee director fees in Singapore typically range from as low as SGD 800 to SGD 5,000 annually or more.

 4. Why do you need to have a nominee director?

-Besides the reason that you have to have a local resident director in the Singapore Companies Act, the reason why you as a foreigner need to have a nominee director is your uncertain presence in the country.
+Besides the requirement for a local resident director under the Singapore Companies Act, having a nominee director is crucial for foreign owners due to their uncertain presence in the country.

 5. What are the roles and responsibilities of a Singapore nominee director?